-Getting around in Italy
+Getting around: travel and transport in Italy

 You’ll have no trouble either getting to Italy, all year, or traveling around the country once you’re here.
 Forget the cliché about only Mussolini managing to get the trains to run on time; the truth is that Italy has a splendid and well-run rail network!
 So whether you’re taking planes, trains, automobiles or Vespa, you’ll enjoy your travel options in Italy.

 Okay, the basics: Italians drive on the right hand side of the road (unless something is on their way).
 You are legally allowed to drive a vehicle from the age of 18, must wear a seatbelt if you’re travelling in the front, and headlights should be on at all times whenever you’re travelling on a motorway.
 Read our in-depth guide to owning a car and driving in Italy.

 In general, parking in Italy is organised based on a disc system.
 You purchase these blue discs at banks, post offices and petrol stations.

 Outside of the major cities, you’ll find that Italian roads are relatively congestion free.
 Driving in cities at rush hour can prove problematic, so where possible, avoid doing so.
 The speed limit differs depending on the type of road that you are on, but there are plenty of signs everywhere, allowing you to keep track of what speed you can travel at.
 Italian roads are generally of an excellent standard; it is really only country areas where you’ll encounter narrow windy, or gravelly roads, which require extra caution.

 You are legally required to keep all of your car’s documentation in your car at all times, as well as the following: